 The Non-Residential Sex Offender Treatment Program (SOTP-NR) is designed to target dynamic risk factors associated with re-offense in sexual offenders, as demonstrated by empirical research.
 These factors include sexual self-regulation deficits and sexual deviancy; criminal thinking and behavior patterns; intimacy skills deficits; and emotional self-regulation deficits.
 The SOTP-NR uses cognitive-behavioral techniques, with a primary emphasis on skills acquisition and practice.
-Individuals participate in interactive psychotherapy groups multiple times per week.

 The SOTP-NR is available in 9 institutions with varying security levels.
 Ordinarily individuals will participate in the program during the remaining 36-48 months of their sentence.
-The duration of the program is 9-12 months.

-Most participants in the SOTP-NR have a history of a single sexual offense and many may be first-time offenders serving a sentence for an internet-based sexual crime.
+Most participants in the SOTP-NR have a history of a single sexual offense and many may be firsttime offenders serving a sentence for an internet-based sexual crime.
 Programming is voluntary.
 Prior to placement in the SOTP-NR, potential participants are screened with a risk assessment tool to ensure their offense history matches with moderate intensity sexual offender specific treatment.